MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/activity-reports/mailbox-usage.md

 ## Mailbox usage per user table

-The table shows you a breakdown of mailbox usage at the per-user level.
+This table shows you a breakdown of mailbox usage at the per-user level.
 You can add additional columns to the table.

 |Item|Description|
 |:-----|:-----|